Governance

 Overview of Evaluation Results

 In summary, we have confirmed that the effectiveness of the Company’s Board of Directors is ensured and that operational improvements are being continuously implemented.
-Notably, items that were highly evaluated were the transition from discussions on individual execution matters to more strategic discussions, as well as the prior review and sharing of the Board’s annual agenda.
-On the other hand, it is recognized that there is still room to further enhance the productivity of discussions by improving information provision to outside officers.
+Notably, items that continued to be highly evaluated were the shift in focus from discussions on individual execution matters to more strategic and broad-perspective discussions, as well as the improved evaluation regarding the implementation of discussions on the medium- to long-term strategic direction.
+Furthermore, it was confirmed that improvements to Board materials, implemented in response to the previous fiscal year's evaluation, have had a certain effect.
+On the other hand, it is recognized that there is still room for further improvement regarding the securing of opportunities for discussions involving only Directors, and initiatives for discussions outside of Board meetings.
 Therefore, we will implement the improvement measures developed to address these issues.

 The Audit and Supervisory Committee

-The Company’s Audit & Supervisory Committee consists of three Directors who are Audit & Supervisory Committee Members: Ms. Yoko Naito (full-time), Mr. Masao Hirano (part-time), and Mr. Shinji Asada (part-time).
+The Company’s Audit & Supervisory Committee consists of three Directors who are Audit & Supervisory Committee Members: Ms. Tomomi Amako (full-time), Mr. Masao Hirano (part-time), and Mr. Sumito Togo (part-time).
 The Audit & Supervisory Committee meeting is held once a month in principle and on an ad-hoc basis as necessary.
 The Directors who are Audit & Supervisory Committee Members audit and supervise the status of execution of duties by Directors through attendance at the General Meeting of Shareholders and Board of Directors meetings, exercise of their legal rights such as receiving reports from the Directors, employees, and Accounting Auditors.
 In addition, the Director who is a full-time Audit & Supervisory Committee Member engages in viable monitoring activities including attendance at management meetings and other important meetings and inspection of important documents.

 Audit and Supervisory Committee Activities